shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_TrustService_2.11.md

 ####Trust-002
 Threats:
->  Repudiation of actions
+>Repudiation of actions

 Threat Agent:
-> trustor
+>Internet Attacker - Autorized

 Attack Vectors:
-> Trust is not binded to requestToken.
-A trustor can create a trust for a trustee even if trust is not requested.
+>Trust is not binded to a requestToken.
+A trustor can create a trust for a trustee even if the trustee did not request for such permission.
 This can happen due to negligence from the trustor or intentionally to implicate Trustee for an action.

 Security Weakness:
 >